Hi! I’m Lisa Kamolnick—the human behind Food Passages.

 I approach food preparation mindful of the needs and wants of the people who will receive it.
 I truly believe and have seen in practice, that with a little thought, everyone who sits at your dining table can have a satisfying experience.

 My love affair with food began as a kid.
-My early influences included dishes served at family meals, special family gatherings and the many potlucks my parents attended or hosted as part of military life.
+Early influences included dishes served at family meals, special family gatherings and the many potlucks my parents attended or hosted as part of military life.
 My mom put me to work in the kitchen young, and by high school I made a family meal about once a week.
 Back then, I loved making desserts most.

 Growing up, I lived and traveled in North America and Europe, where I broadened my culinary horizons.
 Although I’ve spent my adult life on Florida’s Emerald Coast and surrounded by mountains in northeast Tennessee, my culinary interests have taken me virtually around the world.